pgk2111/comp_arch/README.md

-My take on designing a modify process using RV32I architecture using system verilog
+My take on designing a modify processor using RV32I architecture using system verilog